How To Survive South Florida's Low Wind Summers

 #2 - Learn to hydrofoil!

-Our second favorite way to avoid the summer blues is to grab yourself a hydrofoil and enjoy those light wind sessions!
-Here in South Florida we are lucky enough to get a light sea breeze (5-14 knots) every afternoon.
-Grab a 9-14 meter kite and go enjoy!
+Our second-favorite way to avoid the summer blues is to grab a hydrofoil and enjoy those light-wind sessions!
+Here in South Florida, we are lucky enough to get a light sea breeze (5-14 knots) every afternoon.
+Grab a 9-14 meter kite and enjoy!

-Generally speaking, when foiling you want to be on a kite that is 2 meters smaller than what you would normally be riding on a twin tip.
+Generally speaking, when foiling, you want to be on a kite that is 2 meters smaller than what you would normally be riding on a twin tip.
 We do suggest taking a lesson as it can be dangerous.
-If you are going to venture out on your own we HIGHLY recommend an impact vest and a helmet.
-We also recommend starting on a shorter mast 40-60cm before jumping onto a 80cm+ mast.
+If you are going to venture out on your own, we HIGHLY recommend an impact vest and a helmet.
+We also recommend starting with a shorter mast, 40-60 cm, before jumping onto an 80 cm+ mast.

 The key to progressing on the foil is starting slow.
 Start by riding flat and keeping your weight forward.
-Try to avoid riding with a heel side edge like you would with a twin tip.
-If you edge too hard the foil can shoot out of the water and you expose yourself to getting injured.
-Once you get the feel of the mast and wing under water start allowing more weight on your back foot.
-Allow the board to rise up slowly.
-If the board shoots up too quickly or comes out of the water put more pressure on your front foot and bar out.
+Try to avoid riding with a heel-side edge like you would with a twin tip.
+If you edge too hard, the foil can shoot out of the water, exposing you to injury.
+Once you get the feel of the mast and wing underwater, start allowing more weight on your back foot.
+Allow the board to rise slowly.
+If the board shoots up too quickly or comes out of the water, put more pressure on your front foot and bar out.

 Our top pick for an easy foil to learn on is: